aweeraman/deep-q-networks-navigation/README.md

 * 2 - turn left
 * 3 - turn right

-The agent must collect a reward of +13 or more to solve the problem.
+The agent must collect a reward of +13 or more in over 100 consecutive episodes to solve the problem.

-# Troubleshooting
+# Troubleshooting Tips

 If you run into an error such as the following when training the agent: